akibrhast/github-actions-test/.github/ISSUE_TEMPLATE/new-update-project-template.md

 ---
-name: New Guide Page Template
+name: New/Update Project Template
-about: Use this template when creating a new guide page
+about: Use this template when creating a new project card or editing an existing project card
-title: New Guide Page - [Title of the Guide]
+title: Project Card - [Name Of Project]
-labels: guide
+labels: project-card
 assignees: ''

 ---